dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 ])
 ```

 ## Query Insert
-The method `Table.insert(query_expression)` to insert the result of a [query expression](#query-expressions).
+The method `Table.insert(query_expression)` inserts the result of a [query expression](#query-expressions).
 In this case, the query expression is treated similarly to the inserted sequence in batch insert and must meet the same requirements.

 The remarkable property of query insert is that no data is fetched to the client.
-Both the source query expression and the subsequent insert are performed server-side without sendig data to the client.
+Both the source query expression and the subsequent insert are performed server-side as an atomic transcation without sending data to the client.
 Both the query and the insert are performed as an atomic transaction.

 Example: